White Balance Bracketing

 Learn to control the white balance by bracketing

 White Balance bracketing is a function on your camera that compensates for different colours of light being emitted by different light sources.
-When a camera has been calibrated to correctly display white, then the camera is white balanced.
-Once it is calibrated for white, other colours should display properly.
+When a camera has been calibrated to correctly display white, the camera is white balanced.
+Once it is calibrated for white, other colours should display true.

-It is a way of calibrating a camera’s colour response to take into account different colour temperatures of light (i.e., fluorescent light is greenish; sunlight, more blue; incandescent light, yellowish).
+It is a way of calibrating a camera’s colour response to take into account different colour temperatures of light.
+For example:

 This calibration allows the camera to define what the colour white is under any of these various lighting conditions.
 Failure to white balance your camera could result in an unsightly, unnatural colour cast.

-Once the custom WB is set, you revert back to shooting mode and all exposures taken will now reflect this colour balance until you adjust the WB setting again.
+Once the custom WB is set, you revert back to shooting mode.
+All exposures taken will now reflect this colour balance until you adjust the WB setting again.
 The grey card method is relatively cheap since grey cards sell for $20 or less.
-This is a favoured method for JPEG shooters because it helps to reduce post-production editing significantly and allows for a fairly neutral colour balance (depending on the age and condition of the grey card).
+This is a favoured method for JPEG shooters because it helps to reduce post-production editing significantly.
+It also allows for a fairly neutral colour balance (depending on the age and condition of the grey card).

-If you are fairly confident that the white balance setting you are using is close to being right, or if indeed you are using "Auto White Balance", you can almost guarantee the correct setting by bracketing the shots.
+Maybe you are fairly confident that the white balance setting you are using is close to being right.
+If indeed you are using "Auto White Balance", you can almost guarantee the correct setting by bracketing the shots.

 As with exposure bracketing, you can take 3 shots with differing WB settings.
-One will be as you or the camera set it, one will be higher or "warmer" and one will be lower or "cooler".
+Shot one will be as you or the camera set it.
+Shot 2 will be higher or "warmer" and the last one will be lower or "cooler".

 You can vary the increments according to your cameras allowances (i.e. 1/3rd, ½ stops).
 I would recommend that if your camera has this feature, have a play and practice in different situations, i.e.